chiltom/aviation-weather-hub/README.md

 ## Installating and Running the Application

-- To download and install this application, clone the repository into your local machine and follow these steps:
+- To download and install this application for use, clone the repository into your local machine and follow these steps:

-  - Run the following commands to install all dependencies on your local machine and run the servers:
+  - Run the following commands in your terminal to install all dependencies on your local machine:

     ```
+    chmod +x ./install.sh
+    ./install.sh
+    ```

+  - Run the following commands in the same shell to run the back-end server:

+    ```
+    chmod +x ./run-back-end.sh
+    ./run-back-end.sh
+    ```

+  - Run the following commands in a new shell to run the front-end server:

+    ```
-    chmod +x ./run-front-end.sh
+    chmod +X ./run-front-end.sh
     ./run-front-end.sh
     ```